radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 ## Introduction

 This exercise focuses on general vulnerability detection in smart contracts.
-We will explore static code analysis tool Slither to identify vulnerabilities in contracts from previous exercises.
+We will the explore static analysis tool Slither to identify vulnerabilities in contracts from previous exercises.
 The exercise will also cover the implementation of unit tests, stateless fuzzing tests, and stateful fuzzing tests with invariants.
 We will introduce the Foundry development environment (this will be new only for students who previously used Hardhat).
 The primary task involves writing tests for a simple toy smart contract and then applying this knowledge to develop more complex tests for the DEX contract from earlier exercise.

 ### Project Setup